Frequently-asked Questions

 Do you publish financial results and other statistics?

 We do not publish the accounts for the company that runs R2R, although we would be happy to discuss these privately with interested individuals.
 We do, however, publish comprehensive reports from our participant surveys each year, giving a very public account of to how each session, and the event as a whole, is viewed by the participants.
 Few other conferences seem to wish to do this.
-We are delighted to be able to report that over 96% of survey respondents in the past two years thought that R2R was both Relevant and Valuable.
+We are delighted to be able to report that well over 90% of survey respondents in the past few years thought that R2R was both Relevant and Valuable.

 How many participants do you have and are you growing?